Aluminum windows have been widely used in commercial applications for more than 50 years, and in that time, they’ve come a long way.

 - Mid-Range Cost – Aluminum windows tend to be in the middle of the pack regarding cost.
 Although there are options that may initially cost less; they tend to fall short regarding performance and durability.
 In other words, aluminum windows tend to offer the best value, because they’re affordable AND offer a long, low-maintenance life cycle.

 - Efficiency – Aluminum tends to be a high conductor of hot and cold, which when not properly protected against, can bring unwanted cold or heat into an interior space.
-Today, through installers combat this problem with thermal breaks and other offsetting measures.
+Today, thorough installers combat this problem with thermal breaks and other offsetting measures.